garywige/garywige/README.md

 - 👋 Hi, I’m @garywige
-- 👀 I’m interested in .NET coding
+- 👀 I’m interested Angular, .NET Core, and modern web development techniques
-- 🌱 I’m currently learning ASP.NET Core & WPF
+- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source typescript projects
-- 📫 How to reach me ...

 <!---
 garywige/garywige is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.